wp-plugins/wcp-contact-form/readme.txt

 Also, the contact form can be added to an existing page.
 To do this, go to the menu "Pages" > "All Pages".
 Open for editing the necessary page and add contact form shordcode via TinyMCE toolbar button and save the page.

 More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).

 = How can I add a form to a sidebar =

-Go to the "Appearance" --> "Widgets" sections.
+Go to the "Appearance" > "Widgets" sections.
 Add "WCP Contact Form" to necessary sidebar, change sidebar title if you need and press "Save" button.

 More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).

 = I can't find button in TinyMCE toolbar for shortcode adding =

 Go to menu "Contact Form" > "Settings" > "Form" tab > "Other Settings" section.
 Option "TinyMCE Support" should be enabled.
-If this option is enabled, but you doesn't TinyMCE toolbar button after the page refresh, please let us know about this issue in the [Support Tab] (http://wordpress.org/support/plugin/wcp-contact-form) or directly via our [demo site] (http://wpdemo.webcodin.com/stay-in-touch/).
+If this option is enabled, but you doesn't TinyMCE toolbar button after the page refresh, please let us know about this issue in the [Support Tab](http://wordpress.org/support/plugin/wcp-contact-form) or directly via [our site](http://wpdemo.webcodin.com/stay-in-touch/).
 Also, you can manually add following shordcode into the TinyMCE editor area: [wcp_contactform id="wcpform_1"].

 More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).